-AWS cloud HSM · Cloudflare SSL docs
+AWS cloud HSM

 2. Modify the gokeyless config file and restart the service

 Now that the keys are in place, we need to modify the configuration file that the key server will read on startup.
-Be sure to change the
+Change the

 object=mykey and